delattre1/go-github-actions-v2/README.md

 <!-- PIPELINE DESCRIPTION -->
 # Pipeline Description

-- Run project
+- Apply linter

-  lorem
+  Linter is a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs. golangci-lint
+  Code parsing and loading only one time + linting + linting + … + linting→time
+  It parse codes only once then it performs analysis with all linters within less time.
+Golangci-lint directly calls linters (no forking) and reuses 80% of work by parsing program only once.
+This makes golangci-lint super faster.

 - Run tests

-  lorem
-- Apply linter

-  lorem
+  The go test command executes test functions (whose names begin with Test ) in test files (whose names end with _test.go).
+You can add the -v flag to get verbose output that lists all of the tests and their results.
+The tests should pass.

 - Upload docker image to DockerHub

-  The deploy job requires the test job to run first so that if the tests fail, the Docker image will not be built.
+  The deploy job requires the `test` and `linter` jobs to run first so that if the tests fail, the Docker image will not be built.
 If the test job does pass, the remaining steps will run.
 The first step extracts the version number from a git tag that has the following format vX.X.X.

   The next two steps setup the environment so that Docker images can be built.
 Finally, a step is run that signs into your Docker Hub account using the credentials stored in GitHub Secrets, then the Docker image is built and pushed to Docker Hub.